SomeoneSerge/theanogeometry/README.md

 vagrant up
 vagrant ssh -- -L 8888:localhost:8888
 ```
 Open the url http://localhost:8888/ in your web browser.
+The notebook password is '12345'

-* Windows:
+#### Windows:
 Theano Geometry can be conveniently used on Windows with the provided Vagrantfile:

 Step-by-step guide for Windows users